In some parts of the UK, childcare now costs nearly £10,000 a year - with lower-income families among the hardest hit.

 “The next Labour Government will give a fully-funded offer of 30 hours free childcare to every 2-4 year old in England, as we build a country for the many, not the few.

 Despite their modernising rhetoric, the Tories’ childcare policies are in utter disarray…Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.